VanOvermeire/sam-template-creator/README.md

 ### Project Structure

 There are three main parts to this project
-- reader: contains files that help with reading the files in the project.
+- `reader`: contains files that help with reading the files in the project.
 The `FileInfo.py` class reads an individual file and retrieves resources and other configuration information.
 Because files will look very different depending on the language, it uses the strategy pattern to aid in these language-specific tasks.
 For example, when dealing with Python, the `PythonStrategy` class is used.
-- middleware: these files and functions take the information from the read side and do transforms, adding/removing certain config, before this is passed to the writers.
+- `middleware`: these files and functions take the information from the read side and do transforms, adding/removing certain config, before this is passed to the writers.
-- writer: these files are responsible for writing the information to yaml.
+- `writer`: these files are responsible for writing the information to yaml.

-Besides these folders, there is a util folder, the `coordinator.py` file which coordinates the work of the other files and the `template_creator.py`, which contains the argument parser and calls the coordinator.
+Besides these folders, there is a `util` folder, the `coordinator.py` file which coordinates the work of the other files and the `template_creator.py`, which contains the argument parser and calls the coordinator.

 ### Tests